-At U.S. Dermatology Partners Lufkin, we form partnerships and give back to organizations that share our core mission, family values, community, and work environments.
 We are proud to serve the city of Lufkin, Texas, and its surrounding communities and areas:

 Looking for a dermatologist in Lufkin, Texas?
 Look no further.
 Whether you suffer from pain, irritation, or embarrassment from a persistent skin condition or if you’ve noticed a suspicious new spot or mole, we can help.
 Contact our office today to get started.

 For general inquiries or if you would like to request a call back, please click below to fill out our contact form.

 Actinic Keratosis, also known as solar keratosis, is a scaly or crusty lesion on the skin that develops slowly and indicates the presence of sun damage.
 It is most commonly found on parts of the body frequently exposed to the sun including the bald scalp, face, ears, lips, backs of the hands or forearms, neck, and shoulders.

 Actinic keratosis improves just two days after a freezing removal treatment.

 Actinic keratoses are considered precancerous and can develop into a type of skin cancer called squamous cell carcinoma.
 In fact, some 40 to 60 percent of squamous cell skin cancers begin as untreated actinic keratoses.

 Because of this, your doctor should be diligent in diagnosing, treating and monitoring actinic keratosis.